openresty/lua-nginx-module/README.markdown

 Known Issues
 ============

-* **WATCH OUT: Globals WON'T persist between requests**, due to the one-coroutine-per-request designing.
-Especially watch yourself when using `require()` to import modules, use this form:
+* **WATCH OUT: Globals WON'T persist between requests**, because of the one-coroutine-per-request isolation design.
+Especially watch yourself when using `require()` to import modules, and use this form:

         local xxx = require('xxx')